alkampfergit/personal-blog/codewrecks/content/post/old/2011/05/sequential-guid-are-unique.md

 tags: [Nhibernate]
 categories: [Nhibernate]
 ---
-This post refers to the [previous post](http://www.codewrecks.com/blog/index.php/2011/05/16/using-guid-id-in-nhibernate-index-fragmentation/comment-page-1/#comment-3822), where liviu warns against the â€œnon uniquenessâ€ of T-SQL sequential guid.
+This post refers to the [previous post](http://www.codewrecks.com/blog/index.php/2011/05/16/using-guid-id-in-nhibernate-index-fragmentation/comment-page-1/#comment-3822), where liviu warns against the *non uniqueness* of T-SQL sequential guid.
 The technique used is based on the [UuidCreateSequential](http://msdn.microsoft.com/en-us/library/aa379322%28v=vs.85%29.aspx) API function of the operating system.
 This function generates unique guid unless there is no NetworkCard in the system, but this function warns you when the guid can be considered unique only on local machine, when it returns the value RPC\_S\_UUID\_LOCAL\_ONLY.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/05/image_thumb10.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/05/image10.png)